Second Temple: Temple warning inscriptions

 In 1935 a fragment of another similar Temple warning inscription was found.

+The word "foreigner" has an ambiguous meaning.
+Some scholars believe it referred to all gentiles, regardless of ritual purity status or religion.
+Others argue that it referred to unconverted Gentiles since Herod wrote the inscription.
+Herod himself was a converted Idumean (or Edomite) and was unlikely to exclude himself or his descendants.

 Place of trumpeting

-Another ancient inscription, partially preserved on a stone discovered below the southwest corner of the Herodian Mount, contains the words "to the place of trumpeting...".
-The stone's shape suggests that it was part of a parapet, and it has been interpreted as belonging to a spot on the Mount described by Josephus, "where one of the priests to stand and to give notice, by sound of trumpet, in the afternoon of the approach, and on the following evening of the close, of every seventh day..." closely resembling what the Talmud says.
+Another ancient inscription, partially preserved on a stone discovered below the southwest corner of the Herodian Mount, contains the words "to the place of trumpeting".
+The stone's shape suggests that it was part of a parapet, and it has been interpreted as belonging to a spot on the Mount described by Josephus, "where one of the priests to stand and to give notice, by sound of trumpet, in the afternoon of the approach, and on the following evening of the close, of every seventh day" closely resembling what the Talmud says.

 Walls and gates of the Temple complex

 After 1967, archaeologists found that the wall extended all the way around the Temple Mount and is part of the city wall near the Lions' Gate.
-Thus, the Western Wall is not the only remaining part of the Temple Mount.
+Thus, the remaining part of the Temple Mount is not only the Western Wall.
 Currently, Robinson's Arch (named after American Edward Robinson) remains as the beginning of an arch that spanned the gap between the top of the platform and the higher ground farther away.
 Visitors and pilgrims also entered through the still-extant, but now plugged, gates on the southern side that led through colonnades to the top of the platform.
 The Southern wall was designed as a grand entrance.
 Recent archaeological digs have found numerous mikvehs (ritual baths) for the ritual purification of the worshipers, and a grand stairway leading to one of the now blocked entrances.